 |Alma Mater:||University of Canterbury, 1996|

-Assistant Florida State softball coach Travis Wilson enters his sixth season at Florida State in 2017 as he helps with the Seminole offense and defense.
-FSU has earned four regular season ACC titles, three ACC tournament championships, four trips to the NCAA Super Regionals, two appearances in the Women’s College World Series and posted a 250-68 record (.786 winning percentage) in his five years at Florida State.
+Assistant Florida State softball coach Travis Wilson will begin his seventh season at Florida State in 2018 as he helps with the Seminole offense and defense.
+FSU has earned five regular season ACC titles, four ACC tournament championships, five trips to the NCAA Super Regionals, two appearances in the Women's College World Series and posted a 305-76-1 record (.800 winning percentage) in his six years at Florida State.

 FSU broke several school records and nearly toppled a few others in 2016 as the Noles established program records with 459 runs scored, 407 RBI and a .323 batting average.
 The team also finished second in FSU history with 155 stolen bases and 63 home runs, and fourth all-time with 87 doubles.

 Redshirt junior Alex Powers and Jessie Warren carried the FSU offense to the 2016 WCWS semifinals, as each were named NFCA All-Americans.
 Powers, the 2016 ACC Player of the Year, led the team with a .396 batting average and 16 doubles, while adding 16 home runs and 62 runs scored.
 Warren led the team and finished in the top 10 nationally with 20 home runs, 78 RBI and 72 runs scored, ranking second in FSU history in a single season in all three categories.

 The 2016 offense was aggressive and effective as five players had at least 11 stolen bases, seven players had at least nine doubles and 10 different student-athletes hit a home run en route to an ACC regular season and tournament championship.
 The Noles set an ACC record with six members on the All-ACC First Team as Powers and Warren were joined by Jessica Burroughs, Ellie Cooper, Meghan King and Morgan Klaevemann.